arvera/blog/_posts/2019-08-12-git_repo_setup_v9.md

 tag: wcs git v9
 ---

 # As far as git repos what are some of the views?

 I can think of two two opposing ideals:
 - the microservices approach,
 - the one solution approach

 When we think about Websphere Commerce Server v9 in the context of DevOps, we have to think of the component that need to be built.
 With WCS 9 introducing containers, there are seven unique container: transaction (txn), http (web), search, store, customization, util, and db2 (only after 9008 and for development only).
-Each container has a different resource that needs to be applied to the container (for details about the architecture go to: https://www.ibm.com/support/knowledgecenter/en/SSZLC2_9.0.0/com.ibm.commerce.install.doc/refs/riginfrastructure.htm).
+Each container has a different resource that needs to be applied to the container (for details about the architecture visit the infocenter [WebSphere Commerce runtime environment overview](https://www.ibm.com/support/knowledgecenter/en/SSZLC2_9.0.0/com.ibm.commerce.install.doc/refs/riginfrastructure.htm).

 I will not cover the db2 container as I haven't gotten a chance to take out for a spin.
 As far as the other containers go, each of the containers can be identified and deployed separately, and this where the argument begins, do we deploy them separately or together?